 You can also find shampoos pretty much everywhere you like to shop for beauty products.
 Beyond the popular Sephora, Ulta and Dermstore, department stores like Nordstrom and Macy’s carry an array of shampoos.
 Mega retailers like Amazon, Walmart and Target likely have your shampoo needs covered, too — if you prefer “clean” hair products, here’s how to navigate Target Clean and Clean at Sephora, both of which carry shampoos.

-Best shampoo for dry, sensitive skin: Vanicream
+Best shampoo for dry, sensitive scalp: Vanicream

 Best shampoo for thinning hair: Keranique

-Best shampoo for oily hair: Dove
+Best affordable shampoo for dry hair: Dove

 Best baby shampoo: Burt's Bees

 Babies deserve quality shampoo too, even if the hair on their head is still on its way.
 Allawh recommended this “gentle and safe” shampoo for babies — and adults with sensitive skin — because the Burt’s Bees formula “lacks harsh ingredients that typically trigger dry, flaking skin in newborns and infants such as sulfates, parabens, fragrance and phthalates,” she told us.
 It is the only shampoo on our list that can also be used as a body wash.
 It has a 4.7-star average rating from 3,405 reviews on Amazon.

 Best dry shampoo for oily hair: Dove